Scrutinize What We Ignore: Reining In Task Representation Shift Of Context-Based Offline Meta Reinforcement Learning: Methods

-\begin{corollary}[Monotonic performance improvement guarantee on empirical distribution] Denote $\kappa$ as $\frac{2R_{max}}{(1-\gamma)^2}$.
-Given that the task encoder has already been trained by $N$ i.i.d samples from $Z_{mutual}(\cdot|x)$.
-When meeting Assumption \ref{assump:policy_main}, Assumption \ref{assump:domain_main}, Assumption \ref{assump:task_repr_shift_bound}, Assumption \ref{assump:space_limit}, Assumption \ref{assump:sample_obtain} and Assumption \ref{assump:generative_model}, with a probability greater than $1-\xi$, we can get the monotonic performance improvement guarantee by updating the task encoder from extra $k$ i.i.d samples, where:
+\begin{theorem} [Monotonic performance improvement guarantee on training process] Denote $\kappa$ as $\frac{(1-\gamma)^2}{4R_{max}L_z}\epsilon^{*}_{12} - \frac{1}{2}\beta$ and \hai{$|Z|$ as the cardinality of the task representation space}.
+Given that the context encoder has already been trained by maximizing $I(Z;M)$ to some extent.
+When meeting Assumption \ref{assump:policy_main}, \ref{assump:task_repr_shift_bound}, \ref{assump:space_limit} and \ref{assump:update_epsilon}, with a probability greater than $1-\xi$, we can get the monotonic performance improvement guarantee by updating the context encoder via maximizing $I(Z;M)$ from at least extra $k$ samples, where: